 Entering the 2000 season, it was clear that Schilling was not in the plans of the rebuilding Phillies.
 After a half season of pandering by management and entreaties from many franchises, the Arizona Diamondbacks won the Schilling sweepstakes and he was dealt for four players at the trading deadline.
 As the righthanded complement to Randy Johnson, Schilling led the National League in wins in 2001.
 In the post-season, Schilling was masterful: he won 4 games, including one in the World Series.
 He had an ERA of 1.69 in the Series and was named co-MVP with Johnson.

 Johnson and Schilling combined for 47 wins in 2002 and they finished 1-2 in the voting for the Cy Young Award.
 They did not fare well in the playoffs, however losing to the St. Louis Cardinals in the NLDS.
 Schilling, however, was masterful with a 1.29 ERA in his only start.
-During the regular season, he had a streak of 56 strikeouts between issuing walks, from May 13th to June 8th; it's the longest such streak recorded in the retrosheet era, and likely the longest of all time, as extreme K/W ratios such as Schilling's are a relatively recent phenomenon.
-He had a pedestrian season in 2003, going 8-9 with a stint on the disabled list.
+During the regular season, he had a streak of 56 strikeouts between issuing walks, from May 13th to June 8th; it was the longest such streak recorded since the current pitching distance was moved 60' 6" in 1893, and likely the longest of all time, as extreme K/W ratios such as Schilling's are a relatively recent phenomenon.
+The record was tied by Gerrit Cole in May of 2021, and broken by Corbin Burnes a couple of days later.
+He followed that with a pedestrian season in 2003, going 8-9 with a stint on the disabled list.